 To maximize the opportunity to travel abroad and study internationally, it is essential that you allocate a minimum of six months (preferably up to one year) in advance of your program to plan for accommodations, regardless of the type of disability.
 Experience tells us the key to success is early notification and planning.
-The McBurney Disability Resource Center and UW Study Abroad are here to assist you before and during your time abroad.
+The McBurney Disability Resource Center and your UW-Madison study abroad office are here to assist you before and during your time abroad.

 Planning a successful and accessible study abroad experience is a collaborative process that includes you, our office, the McBurney Disability Resource Center, the host institution and faculty.
 Each has an important role to play in ensuring that students with disabilities are able to participate fully.